This is a roundabout story that comes to a simple conclusion: I found a Taliesin drawing.

-And, in a detail that will bring us back to the subject of this post, two of the photos from The Album show bunk beds in a room at Taliesin.
+Two of the photos in The Album show bunk beds in a room at Taliesin.
 They totally tweaked my brain and are here and here.2 I can almost guarantee that when I first saw these photos I took out our copies of Taliesin drawings to see what I’d previously missed.
 What I missed is what’s in the drawing at the top of this page.3

 That drawing above shows several rooms, with two fireplaces.
 The fireplace on the left has a rectangular room to its left.
 The outline of the 2 bunk beds is drawn in pencil on the far left side of the rectangular room.